nfagan/av-demo/README.md

 The examples/ folder currently houses a couple of demos of basic a/v synchronization.

-One demo is currently online: [here](https://av-demo.herokuapp.com)
+A few demos are currently online: [here](https://av-demo.herokuapp.com/demos)